 The Israeli Stampede and Yahweh’s forgiveness

-The Omer offerings that were followed by an Israeli stampede, on April 29, 2021, was a very sad event indeed.
+The Israeli stampede following the Omer offerings, on April 29, 2021, was a very sad event indeed.
 The stampede took place simply because of man’s carelessness to his fellow men.
 It had nothing to do with Yahweh’s forgiveness.
 For today, Yahweh accepts the prayers of His children for the remission of their sins by pleading the blood not of lambs and Omer offerings but of His Son Jesus Christ (Isaiah 53).
 The sacrificial system with its blood (Leviticus 1:4-5;4:16-17; 19:9,14 ) and grain offerings only pointed to the Redeemer that was to come to save the world (John 3:16).

-How can a Jew be sure that Jesus Christ is the Messiah?
+How Can a Jew Be Sure Jesus Is the Messiah?

 The Old Testament predictions of the Messiah were so specific and so clearly fulfilled by Jesus of Nazareth that both Jesus and Apollos used these prophecies to prove that Jesus was indeed the Messiah.
 There are more than 125 of these prophecies.
 Let’s review just 12 of them: